Mahdi951-pro/sum20/README.md

+"IT IS ONLY FOR MY SCHOOL HOMEWORK"

-See "main.py" all for code.
+💕See "main.py" all for code.